apache/skywalking-helm/README.md

 ## Customization

-- Use your own configuration files
+- Override configuration files

-Put your own configuration files according to [the overridable files](chart/skywalking/files/conf.d/README.md) under the working directory, `files/conf.d`, they will override the counterparts in the Docker image.
+You can override the configuration files for OAP or Satellite by adding configuration section `oap.config` and `satellite.config`, check [the examples](chart/skywalking/values.yaml), search keyword `config: {}`.

 - Pass environment variables to OAP